 Groupon is a great way to save money at your favorite restaurant, on home repairs, or on a host of other goods and services.
-Poking around on their site, you may discover discounts on some new experience you’d love to try.
-But what about savings on something you’d maybe prefer not to do, like take defensive driving?
+Poking around on their site, you may discover discounts on some new experiences you’d love to try.
+But what about savings on something you’d prefer not to do, like take defensive driving?

 Yes, Groupon offers have been used by defensive driving companies across the nation as part of their marketing campaigns for years.
 These offers are often flashy, promising deep discounts to purchasers.
 However, as with any discount offer, the actual value may be hard to determine, especially in certain states.